-REE4EU will potentially bring innovative process technologies to commercial scale in the next 4-7 years, by recovering in-process waste and 20% of European REE demand from waste streams.
+REE4EU has potentially brought innovative process technologies to commercial scale in the next 4-7 years, by recovering in-process waste and 20% of European REE demand from waste streams.

-The project will carry out a detailed market analysis of REE-containing products in order to estimate the potential quantities of Rare Earths that could be recycled in Europe with the final aim to establish what share of these REE-containing products can be economically collected, and what share of the REE contained in them can be economically recovered.
+The project carried out a detailed market analysis of REE-containing products in order to estimate the potential quantities of Rare Earths that could be recycled in Europe with the final aim to establish what share of these REE-containing products could be economically collected, and what share of the REE contained in them could be economically recovered.

-These data will be very important to enable the development of an integrated value chain needed to demonstrate the economic sustainability of EoL permanent magnet and NiMH battery wastes as feedstock for an investment in a European secondary RE Alloy plant.
-To this end the value chain here represented will be updated with the stakeholders identified within the project.
+These data were very important to enable the development of an integrated value chain needed to demonstrate the economic sustainability of EoL permanent magnet and NiMH battery wastes as feedstock for an investment in a European secondary RE Alloy plant.
+To this end the value chain here represented was updated with the stakeholders identified within the project.